srilakshmikanthanp/srilakshmikanthanp/README.md

 </p>

 <p align="center">
-I'm a student who enjoys coding.
-I've spent years creating open-source and proprietary corporate software.
-I began as a hobby programmer, which led me to pursue a formal computer science education, create many open-source programs, and then shift into an internship role, where I played an integral part in the development of industry-standard applications.
+I’m a person who enjoys code.
+I began as a hobby programmer in high school, which led me to pursue a formal computer science education.
+I’ve spent years creating open-source applications as well as proprietary industry-standard applications.
 </p>